Joint Universal Credit claims for couples

 A joint account can make budgeting a lot easier.
 It gives you both equal control over the money but there are a few things you need to think about before you open one.

-When a joint account may be a good idea
+When a joint account might be a good idea

 - You’re both quite like-minded when it comes to money and have similar spending patterns, habits and behaviours